barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 ##### Coloring format (.colors)

-In order to color edgess between nodes, each pairwise edge must have an R G B value.
-To color individual verteces, each vertex must have and R G B value.
+LGL allows you to color both nodes and edges.
+In order to color edges between, each pairwise edge must have an R G B value.
+To color individual verteces, each vertex must have an R G B value.
 RGB values must be scaled to one 1, so just divide each number of an RGB value by 255.
-The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy , etc.
+The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy, etc.

 ```
 $ cat example.edge.colors